esphome/esphome-docs/guides/faq.rst

     ESPHome uses mDNS to show online/offline state in the dashboard view.
 So for that feature to work you need to enable host networking mode

+    On MacOS the networking mode ("-net=host" option) doesn't work as expected.
+You have to use another way to launch the dashboard with a port mapping option and use alternative to mDNS to have the online/offline stat (see below)

     mDNS might not work if your Home Assistant server and your ESPHome nodes are on different subnets.
     If your router supports Avahi, you are able to get mDNS working over different subnets.